 - rinsing your mouth with a sodium bicarbonate (baking soda) mouth rinse (one teaspoon of sodium bicarbonate in a glass of water)

 - Use a soft-bristled tooth brush with fluoridated toothpaste.

-- Do not use abrasive toothpastes (some whitening toothpastes are more abrasive).
+- Avoid using abrasive toothpastes (some whitening toothpastes are more abrasive).

-- Wear a splint if you grind your teeth at night.
+- Wear a custom made dental splint if you grind your teeth at night.

 Saliva can help reduce dental erosion

 Saliva is a powerful natural defence against erosion.
 Saliva can wash acids out of your mouth into the stomach, it can neutralise acid, and it can repair the early stages of tooth softening by repairing tooth mineral.
 However, it cannot restore the lost tooth surface.
 A reduced flow of saliva (dry mouth) can increase your risk of dental erosion.